mff-uk/sparqless/docs/usage.md

 In the logs, you will see that it will first run some observations on the target endpoint to collect information about its schema and the data contained within.
 This may take a while, especially for large datasets, depending on the configuration parameters used.
-As an example, the [NKOD](https://data.gov.cz/english/) endpoint shown in the configuraiton above takes about 2 minutes to have a fully functional GraphQL instance running.
+As an example, the [CZ Government open data](https://data.gov.cz/english/) endpoint shown in the configuraiton above takes under 10 minutes to have a fully functional GraphQL instance running.

 After observation is finished, you will see that a fully functional GraphQL interface is